|Date Range||1900 - 1959|

 |Collection||Rubin Museum of Art|

 Amitayus, Buddha (Tibetan: tse pag me.
-English: the Enlightened One of Immeasurable Life) Lord of Limitless Life and Pristine Awareness, the Sambhogakaya aspect (Enjoyment Body) of Buddha Amitabha.
-(See Amitayus Main Page and Outline Page.
+English: the Enlightened One of Immesurable Life) Lord of Limitless Life and Pristine Awareness, in the Sambogakaya aspect (Enjoyment Body) of a Buddha.
 Also see the Bhutan Main Page).

 Amitayus Buddha is depicted in the center of the composition.
 Above that is Amitabha Buddha with Ushnishavijaya on the viewers left and White Tara on the right.
 These three deities together are known as the Three Long-life Deities of Tibetan Tantric Buddhism.
 At the middle right and left are red Vajravarahi and the blue Lion-faced Simhamukha.
 These two are female meditational deities of the highest Yoga Tantras and are associated with Chakrasamvara.
 At the bottom center is a teacher of the Drugpa Kagyu Tradition wearing the easily recognized Drugpa religious hat.
 At the bottom left is the Himalayan mountain goddess Tseringma and on the right the Tibetan goddess Dorje Yudronma.